clblamires/ninesjournal/_posts/2019-11-04-hebos-new-song.md

 “Give it to me,” growled Renshato.
 Oromis instinctively took a step back.
 "No, no, dwarf.
 Stay where you are.
 Drop the axe.
 I want it."

 “Now,” I said to Hebo.
-I sent a message to Ezio.
+We sent the message to our allies.
 “It is time.”

-Oromis laughed, unafraid.
+Oromis suddenly laughed, unafraid.
 “You want this axe?” he said.
 “Very well, I’ll introduce you!”

 He launched himself forward at the dragon.
 Renshato moved to dodge, but my cannon struck him in the back of the head and he crumbled to the ground, roaring in pain.
 Oromis leapt into the air and drove the axe down into Renshato’s shoulder.
 An arrow from Ezio’s hidden location struck the dragon in the face.